-The following selected unaudited pro forma financial data for the year ended December 31, 2008 and for the six-month period ended June 30, 2009, the date of the latest publicly available financial information of Cadbury, show the effect of the Cadbury acquisition on Kraft Foods' results of operations as if it had occurred on January 1, 2008.
+The following selected unaudited pro forma financial data for the year ended December 31, 2008 and for the six-month period ended June 30, 2009 show the effect of the Cadbury acquisition on Kraft Foods' results of operations as if it had occurred on January 1, 2008.
 The following unaudited pro forma balance sheet data at June 30, 2009 show the effect of the Cadbury acquisition on Kraft Foods' financial position as if it had occurred on that date.
 Such unaudited pro forma financial data are based on the historical financial statements of Kraft Foods and Cadbury, and on publicly available information and certain assumptions that we believe are reasonable, which are described in the notes to the "Unaudited U.S. GAAP Pro Forma Financial Information" included in this Proxy Statement.
-Significantly, we have not performed any due diligence or detailed valuation analysis necessary to determine the fair market values of the Cadbury assets to be acquired and liabilities to be assumed.
-Accordingly, the pro forma financial statements do not include an allocation of the purchase price, unless specified otherwise.
+Significantly, we have not performed any due diligence or detailed valuation analysis necessary to determine the fair market values of the Cadbury assets to be acquired and liabilities to be assumed, and accordingly, the pro forma financial statements do not include an allocation of the purchase price.